 the rule obsolete.

-The concurring opinion (Justices Freeman and Theis) argue that the public duty rule was based on sovereign immunity and, therefore, should have been abandoned when sovereign immunity was abolished
+In a concurring opinion, Justices Freeman and Theis argue that the public duty rule was based on sovereign immunity and, therefore, should have been abandoned when sovereign immunity was abolished

 Even though the majority of the justices could not agree on the reasons for the decision, they agreed on the result and the public duty rule has now been officially abolished in the state.
 For this reason, as the main opinion concludes, "in cases where the legislature has not provided immunity for certain governmental activities, traditional tort principles apply."